 When learning guitar, you’ll want to be able to know how to recognize & understand chord embellishments like C/B. Or possibly D/F#, Or F/C. Knowing how to recognize the chords that you might be looking at in a songbook or possibly in tabs on the internet is very important to be able to play a certain song.
 Or to possibly add note extensions to a particular chord.

 In the first chord diagram, we are playing a C major.
 A chord is one of the basic natural chord shapes in the guitar because it is so common in many songs.
-In the second diagram, we are changing the root note of the C on the third fret fifth string, to the B note on the second fret fifth string.
+In this diagram, we are adding the G note on the 6th string to the C major chord.
 This adds a slightly different sound to the chord.
-It gives it a little “darker” tone in the base because you’re moving the root chord down one fret.
+It gives it a little “darker” tone in the base because you’re adding a lower note to the chord.
 You’re still playing a C major chord, you are just embellishing it to give it more character.

 Here is another very common chord shape you will find in many songbooks and chord charts.
 The infamous D/F#.
 In this diagram, we have a D major chord with an F# added in the base.
-Here we have a natural D chord shape on the second and third strings on the second and third fret.
+Here, we have a natural D chord shape on the second and third strings on the second and third frets.
 We then add an F# note on the second fret of the sixth string.
-Once again this adds a “darker” tone to the chord.
+Once again, this adds a “darker” tone to the chord.

-The F# played over the D chord adds character and a bit different type of emotion to the chord voicing.
-If you just play D by itself it can have a nice bright natural sound.
-But by adding the F# note embellishment it adds a little bit of moody emotion.
+The F# played over the D chord adds character and a different type of emotion to the chord voicing.
+If you just play D by itself, it can have a nice, bright nature l sound.
+But by adding the F# note embellishment, it adds a little bit of moody emotion.
 Which can be great for certain types of applications.

 Chord embellishments add emotion